 Javier A. Gonzalez del Rey, MD, MEd Director, Pediatric Residency Program 513-636-4906 firstname.lastname@example.org

 Procedural sedation; analgesia

-Javier A. Gonzalez del Rey, MD, MEd, is currently professor of Pediatrics, associate director for the Division of Emergency Medicine and director of the Pediatric Residency Training Programs at Cincinnati Children’s Hospital Medical Center / University of Cincinnati College of Medicine.
+Javier A. Gonzalez del Rey, MD, MEd, is currently associate director for the Division of Emergency Medicine and director of the Pediatric Residency Training Programs at Cincinnati Children’s Hospital Medical Center and professor of pediatrics for the University of Cincinnati College of Medicine.

-He received his university and medical school education at the National University Pedro Henriquez Ureña in the Dominican Republic, completed his pediatric residency at the University of Connecticut Pediatric Primary Care Program, and Fellowships training in General Academic Pediatrics and Pediatric Emergency Medicine at the Cincinnati Children’s Hospital Medical Center.
-He is currently certified in Pediatrics and Pediatric Emergency Medicine.
-He has completed a Master’s of Medical Education and advance training in Quality Improvement Methodology (I2S2).
+He received his university and medical school education at the National University Pedro Henriquez Ureña in the Dominican Republic, completed his pediatric residency at the University of Connecticut Pediatric Primary Care Program, and fellowships training in general academic pediatrics and pediatric emergency medicine at the Cincinnati Children’s Hospital Medical Center.
+He is currently certified in pediatrics and pediatric emergency medicine.
+He has completed a Master of Medical Education and advanced training in quality improvement methodology (I2S2).

 He has won numerous teaching awards including the Cincinnati Children's Hospital Medical Center Faculty Teaching Award, the University of Cincinnati Department of Emergency Medicine Golden Apple Award and most recently the Parker J. Palmer Courage to Teach Award by the Accreditation Council of Graduate Medical Education.
 Under his leadership, the Cincinnati Children’s Residency Program received a nomination for “best practices” by the Pediatric RRC / ACGME.
 He was recently nominated and elected to the US Medical School's Alpha Omega Alpha Chapter and Golden Humanism Society for outstanding contributions to residents and medical students’ education.